hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/examples.rst

 Then simply extrude the two front face corners level with the cursor in X and then selected vertices to make the faces with F key.

-This model is accurate to dimensions, draught angles and corner radii.
+This model is accurate to dimensions, draft angles and corner radii.
 All the command line inputs could be replaced by using the ``Operation`` options and ``Command`` buttons instead.